pietrodardano/RL_Dog/isaaclab_tasks/README.md

 ## Purpose

-This directory holds a local copy of the **IsaacSim source code** to make it easier to:
+This directory holds a copy of the **IsaacSim source code** to make it easier to:

 - Browse and explore IsaacSim internals.
 - Use IDE features like **Ctrl+Click** to jump to function and class definitions.